-DIMENSIONS: 16 ft.
-L x 6 ft.
+DIMENSIONS: 20 ft.
+L x 6-1/2 ft.
 H x 6 in.
 D

-WEIGHT: 300 lbs
+WEIGHT: 350 lbs

 - SCOREBOARD CONSTRUCTION: The outer frame is made from extruded aluminum.
 Internal structural parts may be extruded aluminum or formed from aluminum sheet.
 The face and back are made from aluminum sheet.
 The face and masks are finished with enamel paint.
 Black is the standard color.
-The captions are vinyl. - DISPLAY: The Model 1520 or Model 1720 baseball scoreboard displays up to nine Runs for each of seven Innings for Guest and Home, Total Runs to 99 for Guest and Home, and full digits for Ball, Strike, and Out counts. - DIGITS AND INDICATORS: Red or amber light emitting diodes mounted on printed circuit boards form the digits.
-All digits are 15 inches tall. - POWER REQUIREMENTS: Scoreboard 120 VAC, 2.9 A, 60 Hz Control Console 120 VAC, 0.5 A, 60 Hz - SCOREBOARD ELECTRONICS: 100% solid state fully enclosed. - CONTROL CONSOLE: The control console features a microprocessor, 37-key sealed membrane keypad, an LCD display, and an attached 6-foot power cord.
+The captions and optional accent striping are vinyl. - DISPLAY: The 1730 baseball scoreboard displays Inning-by-Inning Runs to 9 for each of nine Innings and Total Runs to 99 for the Guest Team along with an identical row of Inning-by-Inning Runs and Total Runs for the Home Team.
+Ball, Strike, and Out counts are displayed with full digits.
+Batter Number shows the player at bat from 0 to 99. - DIGITS AND INDICATORS: Red or amber light emitting diodes mounted on printed circuit boards form the digits and indicators.
+Batter Number, Ball, Strike, and Out digits are 18 inches tall.
+All other digits are 15 inches tall. - POWER REQUIREMENTS: Scoreboard 120 VAC, 3.8 A, 60 Hz Control Console - 120 VAC, 0.5 A, 60 Hz - SCOREBOARD ELECTRONICS: 100% solid state fully enclosed. - CONTROL CONSOLE: The control console features a microprocessor, 37-key sealed membrane keypad, an LCD display, and an attached 6-foot power cord.
 The console housing consists of ABS plastic base and top pieces with a steel back plate. - CONTROL CABLE: The cable has two 22 AWG stranded copper conductors with semi-rigid PVC insulation.
 It also has a braided shield and a foil shield.
 The polyethylene jacket is rated at 300 volts.
 The cable is direct burial rated and measures approximately 1/4-inch in diameter.
 This item is sold separately from the scoreboard. - JUNCTION BOX AND EXTENSION CABLE: A 4-1/4-inch x 2-1/4-inch x 2-inch junction box with a 1/4-inch stereo jack mounted on the face plate is attached to the control cable at the point of operation.
 A 10-foot extension cable connects the control console to the junction box. - SCORELINK RF MODEM SYSTEM: This accessory can be used in place of the control cable and junction box for this scoreboard without internal modifications to the scoreboard or the control console.
-Refer to the SCORELINK RF MODEM SYSTEM OWNER'S HANDBOOK for more information.

-WARRANTY: Five-year limited warranty.
+Refer to the SCORELINK RF MODEM SYSTEM OWNER'S HANDBOOK for more information. - WARRANTY: Five year limited warranty.